A highlight of some of the key enhancements proposed in the Finance Act 2019

 For more information in relation to the availability of SARP and FED, please see Global Mobility Expertise.

 The Research & Development (“R&D”) tax credit provides Irish companies with a 25% credit against their corporation tax liability for any qualifying R&D expenditure incurred in an accounting period.
-Finance Bill 2019 proposes to increase the R&D tax credit from 25% to 30% for micro and small businesses.
+Finance Act 2019 increases the R&D tax credit from 25% to 30% for micro and small businesses.
 The current limit on outsourcing to third level universities will also be increased from 5% to 15% of total expenditure (subject to certain conditions being satisfied).

 The Key Employee Engagement Programme (“KEEP”) is an employee share option scheme which was introduced in 2018 to help small and medium enterprises attract and retain key employees.
 A number of changes have been made to KEEP, including the extension of the scheme to companies operating in corporate group structures and to part-time and flexible working employees.
 This should make the KEEP scheme more attractive to employers and employees.